 The answer is YES!
 It’s true that Barth syndrome is a serious condition and it can sometimes be life-threatening or life-limiting.
 However, recent medical advances and earlier diagnosis have made a positive impact and can lead to a full and happy life.
 Nearly all children here in the United Kingdom go to mainstream schools and enjoy normal activities.
 There are periods when they might not be well and sometimes their heart function might prevent them from doing everything.
 However, being born with the condition, they often quickly get used to their routine and can be quite accepting of their condition.
 They have to make allowances for their fatigue and muscle weakness and allow for more periods of rest but these can be ideal times to sit quietly and bond with peers or staff over a story or a quiet activity.

-Some of our young people with Barth syndrome in the UK are successfully studying at university or working and we know of adults in Europe who are married and have children of their own.
+Some of our young people with Barth syndrome in the UK are successfully studying at university or working and we know of adults who are married and have children of their own.
 Please take a look at some of our family stories.